Residential Views -

-New council valuations for residential properties are due later this year, but against a period of rapidly rising property values, Bayleys asks whether buyers still look to CVs for a price indication?
+With a potential rebound of the residential property market on the horizon, Bayleys asks whether buyers still look to CVs for a price indication?

-Traditionally updated every three years, CVs for residential property are council-commissioned estimates of a property’s value, calculated to determine what proportion of rates the owners are liable for.
+Every three years, residential property owners can expect updated council valuations or CVs, council-commissioned estimates of a property’s value which determine what proportion of rates the owners are liable for.

 IMPACT FOR SELLERS

-Often critiqued as outdated in a rapidly-moving market, buyers sometimes incorrectly look to CVs as a price-guide for residential property, however, Auckland Council is careful to caution against use for anything other than a guide for setting local rates.
+Often critiqued as outdated in a rapidly-moving market, buyers sometimes incorrectly look to CVs as a price-guide for residential property, however, Tauranga City Council is careful to caution against use for anything other than a guide for setting local rates.

 Yet in the absence of other demonstrated sales data such as is the case for new-build homes, the influence of an outdated CV can be frustrating.